matalina/mdwiki/readme.md

 ## Change Log

-__Note:__ When released all odd revisions will be public sites, and all even revisions will be private sites

-ie:
-    1.0.0 - First Release of Public sites
-    2.0.0 - First Release of Private sites

 0.1.0 - Initial Release (2015-12-03)
 * local storage only
 * images hard coded to be stored in images folder